rudil24/draftballs/README.md

 - [ x ] 1. install the React + vite packages to local
 - [ x ] 2. commit & push shell/demo then follow [PedroTech's youtube instructions](https://www.youtube.com/watch?v=hn1IkJk24ow) to make sure it will run on GitHub Pages
 - [ x ] 3. spike/POC to see if I can get a simple form with state memory to not go blank on reload/refresh. https://rudil24.github.io/persistpoc/
-- [ ] 4. build MVP. task breakdown:
+- [ x ] 4. build MVP. task breakdown:
   - [ x ] ask for settings: numTeams and numBalls per team
   - [ x ] render form and get array of teamName[] with submit/clear
   - [ x ] on submit, build hopper array & logic so we get "true" elements spawned, jumbled, being picked at random, and then removed from the hopper before the next pull. many of the existing draft tools just do blob percentages (oh you have 10 of the 50 balls? then any Math(random) from 0.0 to 0.2 is yours.) that ain't it.